plexypay/docs-portal/docs/online_payments/accept_payments/api.md

   </tbody>
 </table>

-## Handle 3D Secure
+## Managing 3D Secure

-3D Secure 2 is an authentication protocol that provides an additional layer of verification for card-not-present (CNP) transactions.
-We recommend that you use it to comply with authentication regulations for online payments such as PSD2 SCA, and to use liability shift rules.
+To enhance the security of card-not-present (CNP) transactions, it is recommended to implement the 3D Secure 2 authentication protocol.
+This protocol adds an extra layer of verification and ensures compliance with authentication regulations, such as PSD2 SCA, while also enabling liability shift rules.

-#### We support two options:
+#### We offer two options to handle 3D Secure authentication:

-- **Native**: The card issuer performs the authentication within your website or mobile app using passive, biometric, and two-factor authentication approaches.
-For more information, refer to 3D Secure 2 authentication flows.
+- **Native**: With this option, the authentication process takes place within your website or mobile app.
+The card issuer utilizes passive, biometric, and two-factor authentication methods to verify the transaction.
+To learn more about the various 3D Secure 2 authentication flows, please refer to our documentation.

-- **Redirect**: Shoppers are redirected to the card issuer's site to provide additional authentication data, for example a password or an SMS verification code.
-The redirection might lead to lower conversion rates due to technical errors during the redirection, or shoppers dropping out of the authentication process.
+- **Redirect**: In this option, customers are redirected to the card issuer's website to provide additional authentication data, such as a password or an SMS verification code.
+It's worth noting that the redirect approach may lead to lower conversion rates due to potential technical errors during the redirection process, or customers abandoning the authentication procedure.

+By implementing 3D Secure 2, you can bolster the security of your online payments and ensure compliance with regulatory requirements.

 #### Endpoints